TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-ac701/README.txt

    DDR3 memory.

-* The AHB clock is generated by the MMCM module in the DDR3 controller, and can be controlled via Coregen.
+* The AHB clock is generated by the MMCM module in the DDR3 controller, and can be controlled via Vivado.
 When the MIG DDR3 controller isn't present the AHB clock is generated from CLKGEN, and can be controlled via xconfig

-* System reset is mapped to the EAST button
+* System reset is mapped to the CPU RESET button
-  (This is since the CPU RESET button pin is used for DDR VTP)

 * DSU break is mapped to GPIO east button